-Level 1: Third or fourth year students enrolled in level one marching/concert band will be required to prepare for NHMEA classical all state auditions in the fall, as well as participate in a chamber ensemble to perform in the spring concert in May.
+Level 1: Third or fourth year students enrolled in level one marching/concert band will be required to prepare for NHMEA classical all state auditions in the fall, and participate in a chamber ensemble to perform in the spring concert in May.

-Honors: Fourth year students enrolled in honors marching/concert band will be required to prepare for NHMEA classical all state auditions in the fall, as well as perform in a chamber ensemble on the winter concert in December.
-These students will be required to prepare and perform a solo work on the spring concert in May.
+Honors: Fourth year students enrolled in honors marching/concert band will be required to prepare for NHMEA classical all state auditions in the fall, and perform in a chamber ensemble at the winter concert in December.
+These students will be required to prepare and perform a solo work in the spring concert in May.